MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/parameters-declaration-microsoft-access-sql.md

 This example requires the user to provide a job title and then uses that job title as the criteria for the query.

-This example calls the EnumFields procedure, which you can find in the [SELECT statement](select-statement-microsoft-access-sql.md) example.
+It calls the EnumFields procedure, which you can find in the [SELECT statement](select-statement-microsoft-access-sql.md) example.

 ```vb
     Sub ParametersX()